musicislife727/demo-repo/README.md

 ## Route Table for Custom VPC (IGW Route for PUBLIC Subnets)

-A Route table will automatically be created with a route for the IGW.
+By default, a custom Route table will automatically be created with a route for the IGW.
 The custom public subnets will automatically be associated with this route table.
+This is separate from the default route table that is provided by AWS with every new VPC creation.

 The default CIDR block for the route to IGW is **_0.0.0.0/0_** (all ips).
 You can change this by modifying the vaule of the variable named **_CUSTOM_VPC_PUBLIC_RT_CIDR_IPV4_**.